Neueste KundenberichteWeitere Informationen

 I consider myself lucky to be in a field that never stands still.
-The rate of change across data and analytics these days is nothing short of breath-taking and is continuing to accelerate as we seem to collect ever more data, of a wider variety of data types, all at a faster pace than ever before.
+The rate of change across data and analytics these days is nothing short of breath-taking.
+As we collect ever more data, of a wider variety of data types, all at a faster pace than ever before this is continuing to accelerate.
 While this presents numerous challenges for data management, it starts opening up new opportunities to leverage this data to gain new insight and provide new opportunities.

 We recently hosted a virtual event around the critical importance of data governance in enabling the data-driven enterprise, and as Trevor Meisel, Senior Manager, Data and Analytics, New South Wales at NTT, said during the presentation: 'Data is everywhere, data governance is not'.

 Data governance is the secret sauce in pulling off strong business outcomes around data as it‘s where business takes ownership and accountability of the data, its quality, and its usage in line with operational and strategic imperatives.

 I’ve always taken a pragmatic approach when it comes to work and my career.
 You don't need to be the best all the time, you just need to strive to be a little better today than you were yesterday.
 If you continue to do this day in, day out, the small daily efforts start to compound.
 So when you stop to take stock of your journey (and you really should), it becomes clear how much these incremental changes add up.